 As a result of this diverse population, South Africa has 11 official languages.
 They are Afrikaans, English, Ndebele, Northern Sotho, Southern Sotho, Swati, Tsonga, Tswana, Venda, Xhosa, and Zulu.

 South Africa’s economy is the strongest in Africa and its GDP represents about 30% of the GDP of entire Africa.

 The country has an abundant supply of natural resources and well-developed financial, legal, communications, energy, and transport sectors.

 South Africa’s currency, the Rand, is the world’s most actively traded emerging market currency, and from 2002 to 2005 it was the best performing currency against the US Dollar.

 South Africa has one of the highest HIV/AIDS infection rates in the world, with 20% of adults being HIV positive.
 The South African government’s response to this problem has been slow.
 In 2000 South Africa’s President (Thabo Mbeki) questioned whether HIV caused AIDS and suggested instead that poverty caused AIDS!

 It is projected that AIDS will have a devastating impact on the South African economy and society unless urgent action is taken.

 Here’s a Wikipedia article about AIDS in South Africa if you’d like to know more.

-Unfortunately South Africa also has one of the highest crime rates in the world, with murder and carjackings being rife.
-In particular, violent crime with an element of vindictiveness (house robberies with victims being raped or otherwise tortured and often killed afterwards) has reared its ugly head in recent years.
+Unfortunately, South Africa also has one of the highest crime rates in the world, with murder and carjackings being rife.
+In particular, violent crime with an element of vindictiveness (house robberies with victims being raped or otherwise tortured and often killed afterward) has reared its ugly head in recent years.